SamsKod/tic-tac-toe/README.md

 ### Content

 - Images for the X and O is taken from Clipart Library http://clipart-library.com/
-- I have also gott a big help from W3Schools website https://www.w3schools.com/
+- I have also got a big help from W3Schools website https://www.w3schools.com/